 To My Rainbow Baby in Times of Trouble,

 You were meant to be here.
 Here.
 I used to think simply You were meant to be, as if your siblings weren’t meant to be and therefore– poof-– weren’t.
 Like it was physically and emotionally that easy.
-I don’t know why your siblings were needed in Heaven and you were needed here.
+I don’t know why your siblings went to heaven and you got to stay here.
 Although I miss them and it was hard knowing them only long enough to give them up for the rest of this lifetime, I have found peace with it, and I hope through your suffering, you can find peace too.
 There’s a place and a time for us all, and yours is here and now.

 From the moment you were conceived in God’s mind, you had a purpose.

 These are the days.
 These are the most important moments of your life.
 They will stay with you and transform you.
 Right now it’s hard, but one day you’ll have some semblance of peace– even gratitude– about it.
 Though I’d love to take away all the bad things, I’ve learned through my own experience of trying to bring you earthside that it’s just not possible.
 We all have our trials: the things that keep us up at night with our full minds and our stuffed noses and our hearts beating loudly in our chests.
 There’s no avoiding them.

 Know that God doesn’t waste a tear.
 As I’m thinking through sharing these thoughts with you, a song comes on the radio, a song which has encouraged me through many hard times and which fits perfectly with my message for you.

 There will be a day with no more tears, no more pain, and no more fears